Nuruddin-Adnan/university-management-auth-service/README.md

 app.use(globalErrorHandler);
 ```

-use logger to save error and success log
+use of error and error/success log
 ```
 //success logger
  logger.info('success message here')